OUR SNOWDONIA ACCOMMODATION STORY

 Swapping Sussex for Snowdonia Accommodation

 People tell us they dream of escaping to the country – we were the crazy fools who sold our house and did it!
 After several years of careful business planning and boring friends with our ideas, we swapped the Sussex Downs for the Snowdonia mountains and our own Snowdonia holiday cottage adventure and have never looked back.

 It hasn’t always been an easy ride.
 But we’re proud of what we have achieved on a shoestring with the help of friends, family, creative partnerships and the local community who welcomed us.

 Wild and Special Wales Yurt Glamping

 Graig Wen was always a precious place.
 We took over in 2007 from the Ameson family who had worked incredibly hard to convert the old slate cutting shed into a B & B and cottages.
 We started by adding hardstandings and hook ups to a small area of the camp sites in Snowdonia and gave the Snowdonia accommodation B & B a makeover with modern en suites.

-Back then, glamping wasn’t really a word but we knew we had found the perfect spot for yurts.
+Back then, Wales yurt glamping wasn’t really a word but we knew we had found the perfect spot for our yurts.
 Two yurts were hand built from our own ash trees.
 John learnt about building compost toilets at the Centre for Alternative Technology.
 We planted an orchard of native Welsh apples trees.
 Recently we have designed and built the shepherd’s hut and two quarry wagons with the help of skilled local craftsmen.

 We are proud to keep enhancing the site and stick to our vision of keeping Graig Wen wild and special.